 For the second KNGF commercial, I had the opportunity to explore the visual style of the smoke that was a big part of communicating the trauma Roland suffered.
 To make the transition believable, the smoke needed a rough and graphical feel to reflect his experience clearly.
 I made many iterations and really liked the artistic and technical challenges.

-Based on the illustrations of Audrey, I created textures in Substance Painter for the characters.
+Based on the illustrations of Audrey, we created textures in Substance Painter for the characters.
 One texture that only appears when light hits the character and one with different shapes that is only visible in shadow.

 This was needed to create the feeling that lighting was painted on top of the models